Flyer (bus service)

-Flyer is the current brand name of a trio of bus services that call at Leeds Bradford Airport in England.
-Numbered A1, A2 and A3, the routes serve a range of towns and cities in Yorkshire including Leeds, Bradford and Harrogate.
+Flyer is the brand name of a trio of local bus services, which link Leeds Bradford Airport with the cities of Bradford and Leeds, and towns of Harrogate and Otley.

 History

 The route was formerly operated under the Centrebus brand as Airport Direct.

 In May 2014, the routes were rebranded by Yorkshire Tiger as Flying Tiger and new Optare Versa buses were introduced.
 On 3 July 2017, new Alexander Dennis Enviro200 MMC buses were introduced on route 737 and 747 alongside the previous Optare Versa vehicles which continued to operate mainly on service 757.

 In 2020, Yorkshire Tiger stopped running the 757 route.
 It had previously been operated on a commercial basis however this was no longer viable during the COVID-19 pandemic.
 The West Yorkshire Combined Authority subsequently awarded a temporary contract to CT Plus who operated the route under the Runway 757 brand.
 In August 2020, Yorkshire Coastliner took over operation of all three routes and also acquired the Yorkshire Tiger depot in Idle.
 The routes were renumbered A1, A2 and A3.

-From 24 July 2022, the frequency of route A1 will be increased to a bus every 20 minutes at peak times.

-Routes

-A1 (formerly 757): Leeds City bus station to Leeds Bradford Airport via Leeds railway station, Kirkstall, Hawksworth, Horsforth and Rawdon.

-A2 (formerly 747): Bradford Interchange to Harrogate via Bolton, Greengates, Apperley Bridge railway station, Rawdon, Yeadon, Leeds Bradford Airport, Pool-in-Wharfedale and Pannal.

-A3 (formerly 737): Bradford Interchange to Otley via Shipley, Baildon, Guiseley, Yeadon, Leeds Bradford Airport and Pool-in-Wharfedale.
+As of 2024, service A1 now operates at a half-hourly frequency (and finishes service two-hours earlier compared to its previous timetable), whilst services A2 and A3 each operate at an hourly frequency.
+Service A2 has had its Harrogate night services recently withdrawn whilst service A3 has had an extension to its route added in Otley (Newall) on evenings to substitute the Otley Dash service which Transdev withdrew in 2023.

+The current fleet of Optare Versa buses will be replaced by a fleet of 15 Mercedes-Benz Citaro hybrid electric single-deck vehicles, an order worth £4 million, which are expected to enter service by the end of 2024.

+Services

+As of October 2024, the services operated under the Flyer brand are: